jship/jship.github.io/posts/2017-08-11-writing-performant-haskell-part-3.md

 -- showHexColor (0, 255, 0) == "#00ff00", i.e. way too green
 ```

-On the other hand, our `HexShow` instances offload all the real work to `xbuildStorable` and `xbuilduStorable`.
+On the other hand, our `HexShow` instances offload all the real work to `xbuildStorable` and `xbuilduStorable` in our internal module.
 Their types:

 ```haskell
 xbuildStorable :: (Integral a, Show a, Storable a) => a -> Builder